VNGlushchenko/trello-clone/README.md

 # TrelloClone

-This is a light trello-clone
+This is a light trello-clone.

 This project was generated with
 [Angular CLI](https://github.com/angular/angular-cli) version 1.4.7.